The above quote beautifully sums up the impact of Artificial Intelligence (AI) on the human lives in the last few years or so.

-In fact, many brands are striving for transparency, security and honesty while interacting with the customers.
+Many brands are striving for transparency, security, and honesty while interacting with customers.
 However, while in the race of achieving privacy, they can’t compromise personalization.

 The answer is by making effective use of Artificial Intelligence.
 Users are always willing to their personal information if they’re getting something valuable in return.

 For example, Google Now makes use of AI and synchronize the calendar, emails & search habits.

 In return, they provide you with a small briefing of what you will get as per the schedule.
 So, for this kind of scenario, the user doesn’t mind giving access to personal information.

 So far, we have analyzed the ten innovative ways to use AI in the E-Commerce industry.
 In this section, we’re going to provide you with a case study where an E-Commerce giant has made the efficient use of AI, and they’ve also reaped the rewards for that.